Nevada Test and Training Range (military unit): European Mission

-The wing was inactivated on 25 June 1966 at Lincoln AFB, but activated the same day at Torrejon Air Base, Spain replacing the 3970th Strategic Wing (SW).
-The 3970th SW had been established on 1 July 1957 at Torrejon as the 3970th Air Base Group to support B-47 and KC-135 elements from SAC CONUS-based units deployed to Europe as part of REFLEX deployments and provide a refueling mission to USAFE tactical fighters.
+The wing was inactivated on 25 June 1966 at Lincoln, but activated the same day at Torrejon Air Base, Spain replacing the 3970th Strategic Wing.
+The 3970th had been established on 1 July 1957 at Torrejon as the 3970th Air Base Group to support B-47 and KC-135 elements from SAC CONUS-based units deployed to Europe as part of Operation Reflex deployments and provide a refueling mission to United States Air Forces Europe (USAFE) tactical fighters.
 Until 1 April 1966, when SAC transferred Torrejon to USAFE, the 3970th also acted as the host base organization for all USAF units at Torrejon.
 The group was assigned seven support squadrons and a hospital to carry out its mission.
 It was redesignated the 3970th Combat Support Group on 1 June 1959 and upgraded to wing status on 1 February 1964.